Meet with a doctor over video about ADHD prescriptions.

 "I am so excited to help new patients every day.
 Hearing how their work and personal lives have improved is amazing."

-In network with most PPO insurance plans.
+In network with many PPO insurance plans

 The ADHD appointment timeline